-At Lloyd's we recognise that Information Security is a business matter, not just an IT matter, and that it must reflect and keep up to date with organisational design, technology adoption, culture and regulatory and legal change.
+At Lloyd's we recognise that Information Security is organisation wide and not just an IT matter.
+It must reflect and keep up to date with organisational design, technology adoption, culture, and regulatory and legal change.

+Lloyd's is a regulated organisation and as such, Lloyd's have an obligation to abide by the expectations set out by regulators, including the Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA).
 Our suppliers must demonstrate compatibility with Lloyd's Information Security standards, as detailed in Lloyd's contracts.
 This will include the adoption of industry best practices including:

-- Recognised security compliance certification such as SOC 2 and 3, Cyber Essentials, Cyber Essentials Plus, ISO 27001 or equivalent. - Maintaining formal security policies and standards. - Ensuring appropriate business administration standards are in place such as preemployment screening and segregation of duties. - Declaring any outsourced services that are used to provide services to Lloyd's. - Applying appropriate controls to protect the confidentiality, integrity and availability of Lloyd's data. - Ensuring that effective technical controls are in place to ensure appropriate Authentication (2 Factor Authentication or Multi-Factor Authentication), Identification and Authorisation paying particular attention to password policy and authentication mechanisms. - Having a formal Incident and Response process that will capture, remediate and notify Lloyd's of any breach of Information Security applicable to Lloyd's. - Applying essential Network Security controls such as Network Segregation and Segmentation, Firewalls, Proxies, Network Scans, Honey pots, Anti-Malware, Intrusion Detection Systems and Intrusion Prevention Systems. - Ensuring that strict Physical and Environmental security controls are in place for any premises where Lloyd's data is either stored managed or processed.
+- Recognised security compliance certification such as SOC 2 and 3, Cyber Essentials, Cyber Essentials Plus, ISO 27001 or equivalent. - Maintaining formal security policies and standards. - Ensuring appropriate business administration standards are in place such as preemployment screening and segregation of duties. - Declaring any outsourced services that are used to provide services to Lloyd's. - Applying appropriate controls to protect the confidentiality, integrity, and availability of Lloyd's data. - Ensuring that effective technical controls are in place to ensure appropriate Authentication (2 Factor Authentication or Multi-Factor Authentication), Identification and Authorisation paying particular attention to password policy and authentication mechanisms. - Having a formal Incident and Response process that will capture, remediate, and notify Lloyd's of any breach of Information Security applicable to Lloyd's in line with contract requirements and Data Protection legislation. - Applying essential Network Security controls such as Network Segregation and Segmentation, Firewalls, Proxies, Network Scans, Honey pots, Anti-Malware, Intrusion Detection Systems, and Intrusion Prevention Systems. - Ensuring that strict Physical and Environmental security controls are in place for any premises where Lloyd's data is either stored managed or processed. - Ensuring that the risks to the supplier, and Lloyd's is appropriately assessed, documented, and managed for any new systems, software and services and changes to systems, software and services when processing Lloyd's data.

-- Ensuring that business continuity and disaster recovery plans are in place, tested to ensure successful restoration and updated as necessary to protect essential services and that immutable backups are held to protect against ransomware or other impacts. - Demonstrating compliance with all relevant legal and regulatory standards.
+- Ensuring that a process is in place to risk assess and monitor suppliers and subcontractors of the supplier that are processing Lloyd's data. - Ensuring that business continuity and disaster recovery plans are in place, tested to ensure successful restoration and updated as necessary to protect essential services and that immutable backups are held to protect against ransomware or other impacts (see business continuity section below). - Demonstrating compliance with all relevant legal and regulatory standards, legislation, and regulation at a national and local level. - Evidence of regular external audits and management of remediations.

-- Information Security Certifications such as ISO27001 and/or SOC 2 and 3 reports and/or external audit reports assessing Information Security Controls (provided annually for critical asset suppliers, which will be determined by Lloyd's). - Details of the Information Security Framework including regularly reviewed and approved policies and standards (including HR, Risk, Business Continuity, Physical Security and Data Protection). - Formally documented assignment and allocation of information security roles and responsibilities and senior exec accountabilities for the delivery of the cyber security framework. - Measures in place to ensure data is classified and protected based on its criticality and sensitivity. - Details of regular ongoing assurance reviews on security operations (network security, asset management and protection, cryptographic controls, third party security, systems development, cloud security, vulnerability management, identity and access and antimalware) - Measures in place to assess the security capabilities and management of cyber risk by third party suppliers (including HR screening, mandatory data and cyber training). - Incident response procedures in place including regular testing and improvement activities actioned. - Business continuity plans encompassing third-party suppliers are current and tested. - Disaster recovery plans and processes are in place to manage and recover from incidents.
+- Information Security Certifications such as ISO27001, certificate and ISO27001 scope document and/or SOC 2 and 3 reports and/or external audit reports assessing Information Security Controls (provided annually for critical asset suppliers, which will be determined by Lloyd's). - Details of the Information Security Framework including regularly reviewed and approved policies and standards (including HR, Risk, Business Continuity, Physical Security and Data Protection). - Formally documented assignment and allocation of information security roles and responsibilities and senior exec accountabilities for the delivery of the cyber security framework. - Measures in place to ensure data is classified and protected based on its criticality and sensitivity. - Details of regular ongoing assurance reviews on security operations (network security, asset management and protection, cryptographic controls, supplier security, systems development, cloud security, vulnerability management, identity and access and antimalware). - Measures in place to assess the security capabilities and management of cyber risk by suppliers (including HR screening, mandatory data, cyber training, risk management framework). - Incident response procedures in place including regular testing and improvement activities actioned.

-Data Privacy and Protection
+Data Privacy & Protection